Ayushkumaryadav1804/Used-Car-Valuation/README.md

 - Seaborn
 - Matplotlib

-## Installation

-1. Clone the repository: `git clone https://github.com/username/repo.git`
-2. Navigate to the project directory: `cd repo`
-3. Install the required packages: `pip install -r requirements.txt`

 ## Usage

-1. Open the `UsedCarValuation.ipynb` notebook in Jupyter Notebook.
+1. Open the `car_prediction.ipynb` notebook in Jupyter Notebook.
 2. Follow the steps outlined in the notebook to preprocess the data, train and test the used car valuation model.
-3. To use the trained model to predict the selling price of a used car, run the `predict_car_value.py` script with the desired car details as arguments.
-For example, `python predict_car_value.py Maruti Suzuki Swift 2016 50000 Petrol Dealer Manual`.

 ## Credits

-This project was created by Jane Doe as part of the Machine Learning course at XYZ University.
+This project was created by Ayushkumar Yadav as part of my personal project.
 The used car valuation model was built using the Scikit-learn library.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.